 Fourier Transform Infrared Spectroscopy and Microscopy

-Two Bruker Fourier Transform Infrared (FTIR) spectrometers with IFS66/S systems capable of visible, near- and mid-infrared capabilities, and a LUMOS FTIR microscope are available at EMSL.
-Users also have access to a Bruker ALPHA II spectrometer.
+Two Bruker Fourier Transform Infrared (FTIR) spectrometers with IFS66/S systems capable of visible, near- and mid-infrared capabilities, and a LUMOS FTIR microscope are available to researchers through the EMSL User Program.
 The IFS/66s spectrometer includes a first-generation Bruker microscope with manual and motor drive capabilities for sample mapping that includes a variety of sampling accessories that enable infrared spectra of various species.
 The modular design of the FTIR spectrometer enables rapid changing of the detector and beam splitter combinations, so researchers can readily change from visible to the near- or mid-infrared.
 The LUMOS is a fully automated stand-alone FTIR microscope with an eight times objective and can be used in transmission, reflection, and attenuated total reflectance (ATR) mode.
 All components of the LUMOS are motorized and electronically coded.
 The motorized ATR-crystal allows the system to switch from transmission or reflection to ATR mode without interaction of the operator and measure fully automated sample and background spectra, even in ATR mode.
-The greatest advantage of the ALPHA II is its compact design—with a footprint the size of a laptop—and ability to offer spectral qualities comparable to large frame spectrometers.
-The small footprints allow it to be operated in limited spaces, such as glove boxes.

 - examine thin films and surface coatings on soils and sediments;